simonwalkersamuel/retinasim/README.md

 ### Installing Reanimate

-1) Switch to the Reanimate directory in this repo
+1) Cd to the Reanimate directory in this repo
-2) Make sure cmake is intstalled and enter:
+2) Make sure cmake is installed and then enter:
 ```
 cmake .
 make